Nonstationary Time Series Forecasting via Unknown Distribution Adaptation: Identifiable Latent States Model

 \section{Identifiable Latent States Model}

-In this section, we introduce the implementation of the identifiable latent states model (\textbf{IDEA}) as shown in Figure \ref{fig:model}, which is built on a sequential variational inference module with an autoregressive hidden Markov Module for latent environment estimation.
-Moreover, we devise modular prior networks to estimate the prior of stationary and nonstationary latent variables in evidence lower bound.
+In this section, we introduce the implementation of the UDA model as shown in Figure \ref{fig:model}, which is built on a sequential variational inference module with an autoregressive hidden Markov Module for latent environment estimation.
+Moreover, we devise modular prior networks to estimate the prior of stationary and nonstationary latent variables.